AlexReff/StreamingDemo/README.md

 ## Compatibility

-Only tested with:
 - Visual Studio Community 2022
-  - Windows 10
 - Node 14.18.1
 - NPM 6.14.15
+- Windows 10

 ## Prerequisites

-1. Create a Script Application for the Reddit API
+1. Create a Web Application for the Reddit API
     - Navigate to https://www.reddit.com/prefs/apps/
     - At the bottom, click the 'Create An App' button
     - Give it any name, such as `demo`
-    - Select `script` for the type
+    - Select `web app` for the type
     - For `redirect uri`, enter the URL the project will be running on:
       - Using Visual Studio run/debug: `https://localhost:7025/`
+    - Your `Reddit:AppId` is the auto-generated string underneath the text `web app`
+    - Your `Reddit:AppSecret` is displayed next to the label `secret`

 ## Installation